Gdemaude/WiFiSafe/README.md

 # WiFiSafe
 Small utility software conceived to share WiFi connections between computers.
+As the software is intented to be used on a USB drive, the WiFi profiles (the files that store the connections information) are encrypted to avoid revealing sensitive information in case the device is lost.

 # Usage
 Place this program on a USB device.